NazaninAzhdari/pong-game/README.md

 # Hardware Implementation of the Pong Game

 Welcome to the **VHDL Hardware Pong Game** project!
-This repository contains a complete hardware implementation of the classic Pong game, designed specifically for the **Altera Cyclone V GX FPGA**.
+This repository contains a complete hardware implementation of the classic Pong game.
 Let's have a quick Demo of the Game in video below.

 ## Watch my video on youtube (click on the picture below):
 [![Watch the video](https://img.youtube.com/vi/uQnj32KqF_c/maxresdefault.jpg)](https://youtu.be/uQnj32KqF_c)